 A whitepaper is going to be the first impression you make on your potential investors.
 Therefore, it is important to ensure that the document is clear, concise, and well thought out as this is likely to have a bearing on the amount you raise during the ICO.

 A Strong Online Presence: Secondly, before a project goes into the ICO stage, it should have an online presence through a good website, social media, and other communication channels.
 Creating a good website for your project communicates a certain level of attention to detail and professionalism that people are looking for before they put their money into a project.

 Moreover, the website is another way for people to familiarize themselves with aspects of the project that are not available on the whitepaper such as important announcements and dates as well as the projects’ team members.
 Social media pages are also essential as they provide another layer of credibility to the project.
 They are also a way to disseminate any real time advancements relevant to the project.

-Communication channels are important because they help grow a vibrant community that supports your project.
-Community participation can be an indicator as to the success of an ICO; therefore, it is important to create channels on Telegram or Slack where members of the community can interact with the project’s team as well as with each other.
+Appropriate Communication Channels: Communication channels are important because they help grow a vibrant community that supports your project.
+Community participation can be an indicator of the success of an ICO.
+Therefore, it is important to create channels on Telegram or Slack where members of the community can interact with the project’s team as well as with each other.

-Moreover, it is imperative to conduct thorough audits on the platform in order to ensure there are no bugs or pieces of code that can be manipulated by hackers to undermine your project.
+Third-party Security Audits: Moreover, it is imperative to conduct third-party security audits on all smart contracts in order to ensure there are no bugs that can be manipulated by hackers to undermine your project.
 Unresolved bugs can lead to a hack which results in the loss of investor funds and, most probably, also a complete loss of credibility.
 Furthermore, any bugs in your software can lead to a malfunction in your project, which can greatly harm your ICO.

 While the things outlined above are the most necessary for a project to have before it launches an ICO, some projects may choose to include other things that can lead to a substantial increase in their budget.